-Following the CJEU's Achmea judgment, delivered in March 2018, 23 Member States signed a Termination Agreement that would terminate all their intra-EU BITs.
+Following the CJEU's Achmea judgment, delivered in March 2018, 23 Member States signed a Termination Agreement in May 2020 that would terminate all their intra-EU BITs.
 This Termination Agreement has now entered into force for all signatory Member States.

-For obvious reasons, the UK did not sign this Termination Agreement, and neither did Austria, Finland, Ireland, and Sweden
+For obvious reasons, the UK did not sign this Termination Agreement, and neither did Austria, Finland, Ireland, and Sweden.